 Automated valuation models (AVM’s), like “zestimates”, are generic computer generated valuation estimates that should only be used as a broad starting point.
-These values are produced using computer programs (algorithms) that look at various market factors and recent sales.
-They are OK as a starting point but they rely on basic info from the county tax assessors database and don’t have the ability to consider factors such as exterior and interior condition, updates, location, etc.
+These estimates are produced by algorithms that rely mainly on basic info scraped from county tax databases and don’t have the ability to consider vital factors such as property condition, updates, location, etc.

-Example – your house may be fully updated, has a pool, and is a waterfront lot while the house across the street is in disrepair inside and out, needs new roof, no pool, and backs up to busy shopping center – as long as both houses are the same age and size, the online valuation of these 2 houses will likely be very similar but the actual market value will be very different.
+Example – one house is fully updated, has a pool, and is on a waterfront lot, while the house across the street is in disrepair inside and out, needs a new roof, doesn’t have a pool, and backs up to busy road.
+As long as both houses are about the same age and size, the automated online value estimate of these 2 houses will likely be very similar but the actual market value will be very different.

 What is a CMA?

 A full Comparative Market Analysis (CMA) on your home will give you a much more accurate estimate of your homes current market value by analyzing comprehensive local data and the most similar/comparable recent sales in your local market.
 Beware of anyone or any agent that is using unsold listings (pending sale, backup status, expired) in estimating market values.
 An accurate analysis will only use SOLD listings, from the last 90 days if possible.
 Pricing your home accurately is the best way to sell it for the highest price in the shortest time.

 What can you expect to see in the CMA that we prepare for you?
 A completed CMA is presented in the form of a report, which includes the all of the current market data, suggested selling price range, detailed information about your home, and the comparable properties that were researched to determine its value.